ARTS-Laboratory/IoT-Water-Level-Sensor/system_development/WiFi/v0.1/WifiCode_v0.1/Auxillary Code/README.md

 # Auxillary Code

-## LTE_Demo
+### Connect with WPa

-This was developed by Botletics and can be used with the Botletics board to diagnose connectivity issues with the Botletics shield or SIM card
+This is used with the Wifi shield to test a Wifi connect with WPA (typical) credentials.
+Use it to see whether you Wifi connection and signal strength is good enough to transmit data.

-## RTC_Set_Time
+### RTC_Set_Time

 This code sets the Real Time Clock to the current time.